callstacking/callstacking-rails/README.md

 You can enable/disable tracing via the `CALLSTACKING_ENABLED` environment variable (false|true).

 ## Trace Output
-When you open a page for your app, once the page has rendered, you will see a `💥` icon on the right hand side.
+For HTML requests, once your page has rendered, you will see a `💥` icon on the right hand side.

 Click the icon and observe the full callstack context.

+For headless API requests, visit https://callstacking.com/traces to view your traces.

 ## Tests
 ``